jhsu802701/rails_from_scratch_rails5/09-02-new_user.md

 In this chapter, you will provide the general public the ability to sign up for a user account.

 ### New Branch
-Enter the command "git checkout 09-02-new_user".
+Enter the command "git checkout -b 09-02-new_user".

 ### Integration Test
 * Enter the command "rails generate integration_test users_signup".